Architects Professional Indemnity Insurance

 Ensure that all of your information is clear and supply this to them with any brochures your provide and details of your website.
 It all goes to create the best impression of your business.
 Read our guidance on Risk Presentation.

-What work is considered high risk?
+What architectural work is considered higher risk?

 All the professional work carries some risk and for architects this can vary considerably dependent on the area you work in.
 The list below gives an indication of where the majority of professional indemnity claims come from in your profession: